addycoder561/eja-homestay/docs/BOOKING_PERSISTENCE.md

 ## Overview

-The EJA Homestay platform now includes a booking persistence feature that preserves user booking details (dates, room selections, guest counts) when users are prompted to sign in during the booking process.
+The EJA platform now includes a booking persistence feature that preserves user booking details (dates, room selections, guest counts) when users are prompted to sign in during the booking process.

 ## Problem Solved